jondeuce/DECAES.jl/docs/src/cli.md

 !!! note
     If a mask file is passed using the `--mask` flag, the `--bet` flag will be ignored and the mask file will be used

-## Legacy options

-During the port from MATLAB to Julia, some algorithms were improved using computationally more efficient algorithms, and some default parameters were modified or removed as well.
-This may cause small differences in output parameter maps.
-As an example, the flip angle optimization procedure requires finding the root of a cubic spline.
-In MATLAB this was performed by evaluating the spline on a very fine mesh and choosing the value nearest zero.
-During profiling it was found that this was a time consuming operation, and therefore in Julia this was replaced by an efficient rootfinding method tailored for cubic splines.

-The differences due to algorithmic changes like the one above are quite small.
-For example, most tests in the DECAES test suite will pass when using a relative tolerance of ``10^{-3}``, and almost all tests pass with a relative tolerance of ``10^{-2}``.
-That is to say that nearly all outputs are identical to 3 or more significant digits, which includes $T_2$-distributions, MWF maps, etc.
-It should be emphasized, though, that as these differences arise from improved algorithms, any discrepencies are merely small improvements.

-The `--legacy` flag is available if *exact* reproducibility is required compared to the MATLAB version.
-This will ensure that all outputs match to nearly machine precision (a relative tolerance of ``10^{-10}`` is used during testing).
-Note however that the `--legacy` flag may cause a significant slowdown in processing time due to less efficient algorithms being used internally, and is therefore not recommended unless absolutely necessary.
-Differences due to changes in default parameters can always be overridden by passing in the desired value explicitly without the need for the `--legacy` flag.